A cleaner, more strategic way to tell the compliance story.

 The Value of Perspective

 This project reinforced the importance of testing, critique, and iterative design.
 It’s easy to get too close to a product and assume shared understanding within a team means clarity for the end user.
-Internal alignment is valuable, but without real user input, it can quickly become an echo chamber.
+Internal alignment is valuable, but without real user input, it can quickly turn into an echo chamber.
 Stepping back, validating assumptions, and making space for iteration turned a confusing experience into one that actually supported the people it was built for.
 Thank you for reading.